 Portable computers may be used, but ONLY if run on batteries.
 No mains power point is available.
 Mobile phones should not be used in the reading room.
-Entry is via Dean's Yard and the Cloisters (if you face the two west towers of the Abbey the archway to Dean's Yard is to your right).
-The Library is in the East Cloister next door to the Chapter House.
+Entry is via Dean's Yard and the Cloisters (if you face the two west towers of the Abbey the archway to Dean's Yard is to your right, Go under the arch and turn left and proceed into the cloisters).
+The Library is in the East Cloister next door to the Chapter House, with an entryphone.

 The library provides a photographic service for readers who would like reproductions from books or documents.
 Readers are not permitted to take their own photographs.

 Please e-mail the Library for sizes and prices of photographs of monuments in the Abbey or St Margaret’s Westminster, general views and items from the Abbey collections.

 Please note that we do NOT have a collection of modern theology nor sources for general genealogical research.

 Owing to the complex and historic nature of its buildings the library is only accessible via a flight of stone steps and a wooden spiral staircase.
 However, we can usually arrange to make documents (dependent on condition) available at the Westminster City Archive Centre (a short distance from the Abbey) for anybody who has difficulty reaching our reading room.
 Please contact us in advance to discuss your requirements so that suitable arrangements can be made.